opensearch-project/documentation-website/_api-reference/profile.md

 #### Example response: Concurrent segment search

-The following is an example response for a concurrent search with three segment slices:
+The following is an example response for a concurrent segment search with three segment slices:

 <details closed markdown="block">
   <summary>